Din37r/CyberishLightsModByDin37r/README.md

 Planned
 ---
 - Forge 1.16.5 port
-- 🔄︎ NeoForge 1.21.1 port
+- ~~NeoForge 1.21.1 port~~
-- Dye Depot compatibility (will be done in a separate compatibility mod)
+- 🔄︎ Dye Depot compatibility (will be done in a separate compatibility mod)

 Special thanks
 ---